Minimal networks for sensor counting problem using discrete Euler calculus: Introduction

 \begin{fact}[Theorem 4.1 of \cite{Tan16}] Let $(P,T,h)$ be an acyclic sensor network consisting of a finite poset $P$ with sensors, a set $T$ of targets lying on $P$, and the counting function $h$ on $P$ given by the sensors detecting the targets.
 The number of targets $T^{\sharp}$ is equal to the Euler calculus of the counting function:

 \end{fact}

-This paper is a continuation of the study of \cite{Tan16} from the viewpoint of the reliability or optimization of our sensor network theory.
-The research question pertains to a practical problem: when some sensors break down and return an incorrect counting function, can we enumerate the correct number of targets by using Euler calculus?
+This paper is a continuation of the study of \cite{Tan16} from the viewpoint of the reliability and optimization for our sensor network theory.
+The research question pertains to a practical problem: if some sensors break down and return an incorrect counting function, can we enumerate the correct number of targets by using Euler calculus?

-We show that a homotopically reducible point (weak down-beat point) does not affect the Euler calculus.
+We show that homotopically reducible points (weak down-beat points) do not affect the Euler calculus.
 This is a naturally prospective result because the Euler characteristic is a homotopical invariant.
 Furthermore, we introduce a more generalized notion termed {\em $\chi$-points}, and show the same property as above.
-We call a point $x$ in a finite poset $P$ to be a {\em $\chi$-point} if $P_{>x}=\{y \in P| y>x\}$ has the Euler characteristic $1$.
+For a point $x$ in a finite poset $P$, we call it a {\em $\chi$-point} if $P_{>x}=\{y \in P \mid y>x\}$ has the Euler characteristic $1$.
+The {\em $\chi$-minimal model} $P_{\chi}$ of a finite poset $P$ is obtained by removing all $\chi$-points one by one.
+We can simplify the computation of Euler calculus by restricting functions onto the $\chi$-minimal model.